krish-developer/BigCommerce-Product-Inventory-Order-Synchronization-Script/README.md

 ### 1. Order Import

 - **CSV Import**: Import orders directly from a CSV file into your BigCommerce store.
-- **Third-Party API Integration**: Fetch and import orders from an external API into your BigCommerce store.
+- **Third-Party API Integration**: Fetch and import orders from an external Third Parties into your BigCommerce store.

 ### 2. Product Sync

 - **CSV Import**: Sync products to your BigCommerce store using data from a CSV file.
+- **Third-Party API Integration**: Sync products from an external Third Parties into your BigCommerce store.

 ### 3. Inventory Sync

 - **CSV Import**: Update inventory levels for products in your BigCommerce store using data from a CSV file.
+- **Third-Party API Integration**: F Update inventory levels for products from an external Third Parties into your BigCommerce store.

 ## 🛠️ Technologies Used